Home AI/ML Graph Attention Networks (GAT) Explained: A Complete Guide

 GAT Architecture in Detail

 A complete GAT model stacks multiple GAT layers to build increasingly abstract node representations.
-Here is the typical architecture for a node classification task:
+The typical architecture for a node-classification task is summarized below.

 Layer structure:

-1. Input: Node feature matrix X ∈ ℝN×F (N nodes, F input features) and adjacency information
+1. Input: a node feature matrix X ∈ ℝN×F (N nodes, F input features) and adjacency information.

 2. GAT Layer 1: K attention heads, each producing F’/K features.
-Output: concatenated to N × F’ dimensions.
-Apply ELU activation and dropout.
+Outputs are concatenated to N × F’ dimensions, with ELU activation and dropout applied.

-3. GAT Layer 2 (output): 1 attention head (or K heads averaged), producing C features (one per class).
-Apply log-softmax for classification.
+3. GAT Layer 2 (output): a single attention head (or K heads averaged), producing C features (one per class).
+Log-softmax is applied for classification.

 Dropout in GAT

-• Attention dropout: Applied to the normalized attention weights αij before aggregation.
-This randomly zeros out some attention connections, forcing the model to not rely too heavily on any single neighbor.
+• Attention dropout: applied to the normalized attention weights αij before aggregation.
+This randomly zeros some attention connections, preventing the model from relying too heavily on any single neighbor.
 The original paper uses a dropout rate of 0.6 for both.

 Self-Loops

-GAT includes self-loops by default — each node is included in its own neighborhood N(i).
-This ensures that the node’s own features contribute to its updated representation, with the contribution weighted by a learned attention coefficient.
-Without self-loops, a node’s updated features would depend entirely on its neighbors, losing its own identity.
+GAT includes self-loops by default; each node is included in its own neighborhood N(i).
+This ensures that a node’s own features contribute to its updated representation, with the contribution weighted by a learned attention coefficient.
+Without self-loops, a node’s updated features would depend entirely on its neighbors and lose its own identity.

 The Over-Smoothing Problem

-Stacking too many GAT layers causes over-smoothing: all node representations converge to similar values.
+Stacking too many GAT layers produces over-smoothing: all node representations converge to similar values.
 With L layers, each node aggregates information from its L-hop neighborhood.
-For a small-world graph, 5-6 hops can reach nearly the entire graph, causing all nodes to have similar representations.
-In practice, 2-3 GAT layers work best for most tasks.
-If you need to capture long-range dependencies, consider:
+In a small-world graph, five or six hops can reach nearly the entire graph, causing all nodes to acquire similar representations.
+In practice, two or three GAT layers work best for most tasks.
+When longer-range dependencies must be captured, the following techniques are useful.

 Full PyTorch Implementation from Scratch

-Let us implement a Graph Attention Network from scratch in PyTorch — no PyTorch Geometric, no DGL, just raw tensors and autograd.
-This will give you a deep understanding of every computation.
+The following implementation constructs a Graph Attention Network from scratch in PyTorch, without PyTorch Geometric or DGL and using only raw tensors and autograd.
+The exercise yields a thorough understanding of every computation.

 Custom GATLayer Class

-First, the core building block — a single GAT attention head:
+The core building block is a single GAT attention head, defined below.

 import torch